From Canal to Rail: A Short History of the “Rochester Branch” Railroad

 All three companies, the Genesee Valley Canal Railroad and Pennsylvania Railroad Company, and Genesee Valley Terminal Railroad, together became known as the Rochester Branch of the Buffalo, New York & Philadelphia Railway.

 In 1926, steam trains were replaced with gas electric cars called hoodlebugs or doodlebugs.
 Passenger service was reduced at this time as the railroad began to run mixed trains containing freight and passenger cars.
-Passenger service was eliminated in 1941.
-As the US postal service began to use trucks to distribute mail, freight business further declined.
+Passenger service was eliminated in 1941 and, as the US postal service began to use trucks to distribute mail, freight business further declined.

-The Pennsylvania Railroad petitioned the Interstate Commerce Commission for permission to abandon unprofitable lines in 1962, including the Rochester Branch in Livingston, Wyoming, Allegany and Cattaraugus counties.
-Permission was granted and the Rochester Branch was abandoned in 1963 from Wadsworth Junction, at the Livingston-Monroe County line, south to Hinsdale but remained active from Wadsworth Junction north to the City of Rochester.
-PennCentral trains traveled to Buffalo and then over the Lehigh Valley Black Diamond Line from Buffalo to Wadsworth Junction before joining the Pennsylvania track again for the journey into Rochester.
-This Monroe County section of the Rochester Branch was abandoned between 1968 and 1971 and the tracks and ties removed between 1974 and 1977.
-The Rochester Yard area near the present day Fire Training Academy was used until the 1980s to get to Lincoln Park.
+In 1962, the Pennsylvania Railroad petitioned the Interstate Commerce Commission to abandon unprofitable lines, including the Rochester Branch in Livingston, Wyoming, Allegany and Cattaraugus counties.
+Permission was granted and the Rochester Branch was abandoned in 1963 from Wadsworth Junction, at the Livingston-Monroe County line, south to Hinsdale in Cattaraugus County, but the railroad remained active from Wadsworth Junction north to the City of Rochester.
+After this abandonment, PennCentral trains traveled to Buffalo and then over the Lehigh Valley Black Diamond Line from Buffalo to Wadsworth Junction before joining the Pennsylvania track again for the journey into Rochester.